 Please sort the publications under each heading in reverse chronological order, so that the latest publication is at the top of the list.
 Please only include articles or equivalent that are published or accepted for publication at the time of applying.
 The author name order shall be identical to that of the published work.
 The application cannot be supplemented with publications after the deadline for the call.

-1. Selection of publications.
-List the 10 publications of greatest importance to your application.
+1. Selection of publications: List the 10 publications of greatest importance to your application.
 Describe how you contributed to each publication, and its relevance to your research project (maximum 4 lines per publication).
 Highlight your name in bold in the author list.
-State “Part of PhD thesis” in bold in brackets for the publications included in your doctoral thesis.
+Write “Part of PhD thesis” in bold in brackets for the publications included in your doctoral thesis.

 - Peer-reviewed original articles

 - Peer-reviewed conference contributions, the results of which are not included in other publications

 - Research review articles

 The formal letter of support from your administrating organisation shall be signed by the head of the home department or equivalent where you will be doing your research.
 Your (the applicant’s) name shall be stated clearly, as well as the name and function/position of the person writing the letter of support.

 Please note that the letter of support forms an important part of the assessment of your application.